 - Decide who sees the experience: Use Selectors to define your criteria.

+d.
+Click Apply to save the selector.

 e.
-Click Apply to save this rule.

-f.
 Click Save to save all of your criteria.

 Important: If you define a segment that conflicts with other experiences, Demandbase gives you a warning throughout the experience creation process to let you know, including the other experience name.
 Demandbase chooses the experience that has the most recent creation date, so the visitor never sees more than one.